digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

       observer owner, fromOptional [] outsideObservers ...

-The new observer definition will allow v2 contracts and beyond to add new observers via the outsideObservers field.
-However, any existing contracts will default to ``None`` for the ``outsideObservers`` field, so all existing contracts will have the same observer list as before: the single owner.
+The new observer definition allows v2 contracts and beyond to add new observers via the outsideObservers field.
+However, any existing contracts default to ``None`` for the ``outsideObservers`` field, so all existing contracts have the same observer list as before: the single owner.

 Modifying Key Expressions